clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb-linux.rst

 .. _bootable-usb-linux:

-Create a bootable USB drive on Linux
+Create a bootable USB drive on Linux\*
 ####################################

 Follow these instructions to create a bootable |CLOSIA| USB drive.
 Use an **8GB** or larger USB drive.

-These instructions assume you have
+These instructions assume that you have downloaded an image.
-:ref:`downloaded an appropriate image<download-usb-image>`.
+Download either a live image, ``clear-<version>-live.img.xz`` or an installer image, ``clear-<version>-installer.img.xz``, from our `image downloads`_ page.

-We also provide instructions for other operating systems:
+Instructions are also available for other operating systems:

 * :ref:`bootable-usb-mac`
 * :ref:`bootable-usb-windows`